 Preheat oven to 350 F. Line a shallow roasting pan with foil.

 Using a pointed can opener, punch 5 holes around the outside lid of an empty beer or soda can to allow liquid to vent through the sides.
-Fill can halfway with sangria or your choice of liquid such as sangria, wine, or juice.
+Fill can halfway with beer or your choice of liquid such as sangria, wine, or juice.
 Set aside.

 Whisk together brown sugar, paprika, onion powder, thyme, salt, garlic powder, sage, cayenne pepper, and cumin until well-combined.
 Set aside.

 Roast for 1 and 3/4 to 2 hours, depending on the size of the chicken.
 Remove from oven and let rest for 20 minutes before removing from the can and carving to serve.

 - You may wish to invest in a beer can chicken stabilizer.
 It is a footed framework that helps stabilize the chicken on the can.
 If you do have an outdoor grill and the nice weather to go with it, feel free to use this recipe in the traditional grill method.